MichaelELeonard/Tableau-Challenge/README.md

 ## The Top Ten Most Successful Citi Bike Stations

 The top ten most successful Citi Bike Stations bike stations are listed below.
 Traditional bike usage significantly outnumbers electric bikes and daily peak check out times are 8am and 6pm.
-A strong contributing factor to these success of these stations appears to be their location, with stations near the scenic views of the Hudson River and downtown Jersey City locations proving to be popular with our customers.
+A strong contributing factor to these success of these stations appears to be their location, with stations near the scenic views of the Hudson River and downtown Jersey City locations proving to be popular with customers.

 <br>